artineering-io/flair-docs/flair/rendering/aovs.md

 * **B** - Heightmap

 ### Ambient Occlusion
-The `ambientOcclusionTarget` AOV contains the ambient occlusion.
+The `ambientOcclusion` AOV contains the ambient occlusion.

 ### Bloom
 The `bloomTarget` AOV contains the bloom contribution.